wertons/glassbowl/CONCEPTS.md

 		 - Unit Testing
 	 - Cons:
 		 - Isn't easy to extend code and classes
-		 - Is new and doesn't has too many support
+		 - Doesn't have readily available support and resources
  - Hibernate ORM
 	 - Pros:
-		 - Creates automatically the database
+		 - Automatically creates the database
-		 - Can control the relationships with annotations
+		 - Controls relationships with the use annotations
-		 - Adds automatically the constraints to foreign keys
+		 - Automatically adds constraints to foreign keys
 	 - Cons:
-		 - Requires some configuration at startup
+		 - Requires some configuration on startup
  - JDBC Template
 	 - Pros:
-		 - Doesn’t require too much configuration
+		 - Does not require too much configuration
+		 - Very direct logic and queries
 	 - Cons:
-		 - Creation of the database manually
+		 - Requires the user to manually create the database
-		 - Doesn't support ManyToOne relationships
+		 - Does not support ManyToOne relationships
  - MySQL
 	 - Pros:
-		 - Could be usefull with ORM implementation
+		 - Easy to implement with a Java ORM
 		 - Most used DB
 	 - Cons:
-		 - ?
+		 - Is privately owned
  - MariaDB
 	 - Pros:
-		 - Could be useful with ORM implementation
+		 - Requires the user to manually create the database
-		 - Open Source
+		 - Open Source code
 	 - Cons:
-		 - ?
+		 - Not as supported as MySQL
  - Material Design
 	 - Pros:
 		 - Flexible
-		 - Support easy implementation of animations
+		 - Support an easy implementation of animations
 	 - Cons:
-		 - Strong affiliated with Google(?)
+		 - Strong affiliation with Google
  - Bootstrap
 	 - Pros:
-		 - Easy implementation of CSS with classes
+		 - Loads of support and documentation
 	 - Cons:
-		 - Design depends on classes from HTML
+		 - Very string typing
  - JWT Login
 	 - Pros:
 		 - Secured token for RestAPI